 What is a Posterior Cervical Foraminotomy/Discectomy?

-The procedure has an 80-90% success rate in relieving arm symptoms (brachialgia).
-The symptoms may not improve immediately as it may take several days or weeks for the nerve swelling to settle.
-About 5 – 10 % of patients do not experience any improvement, or worsen, despite successful decompression of the nerve root.
+The procedure has an 80-90% success rate in relieving arm pain (brachialgia).
+Symptoms may not improve immediately as it can take several weeks for the nerve swelling to settle.

 What is the recovery time?

-The recovery time for this operation is relatively quick.
-Patients are encouraged to get out of bed and be independent within 4 – 6 hours of the operation.
+The recovery time is relatively quick and patients usually get out of bed within 3 – 6 hours of the operation.
 They are usually able to go home after an overnight hospital stay.
-Most patients are able to drive their car within 7 – 10 days and return to work within 2 to 4 weeks unless their occupation involves heavy physical work in which case it may be longer.
+Most patients are able to drive within 7 – 10 days and return to work within 2 to 4 weeks unless their occupation involves heavy physical work in which case it may be longer.